 There are many reasons why your house may not be selling.
 But every house will have a buyer…at the right price.

-If your house isn’t selling and you need to move right away, there are options open to you.
-You may be moving somewhere in the UK or perhaps even overseas and need to sell fast.
-But depending on the location of your house and the market conditions, this may affect how quickly it will sell.
-If you are willing to look at creative options (which doesn’t mean selling at under value by the way), you could sell you house within a few days.
+If your house isn’t selling and you need to move right away, what are your options.
+You may be moving elsewhere in the UK or perhaps emigrating overseas and need to sell fast.
+But the location of your house and current market conditions will affect how quickly your house will sell.
+If you are willing to consider creative options (which doesn’t necessarily mean selling at under value), you could sell your house within a few days.
 Yes within a few days!

 Why isn’t my house selling – In the UK

 Firstly, before I take a look at your options if you can’t sell your house, let’s take a look at some of the reasons why your house may not be selling in the first place.